Frequently Asked Questions

 - Official Transcripts

 - Professional Resume

 - TOEFL (90+)/IELTS (7.0+) Scores- required for all International Students

 What if my GMAT is below 520?

 Admission to the program is competitive.
 As such, students should consider retaking the GMAT to achieve the most competitive score possible.
-Alternatively, you can consider taking the GRE, which may be better aligned with your strengths.
+We take a holistic approach to the application review and look at all aspects of your application, including GPA, GMAT score, work experience and recommendation letters to facilitate a well-rounded, unbiased decision.
+As an alternative to the GMAT, you can consider taking the GRE, which may be better aligned with your strengths.

 What is required for a GMAT/GRE waiver?